-From 15 to 17 June, newcomers and established acts from the worlds of indie, mellow pop, alternative and folk will be performing at the Maifeld Derby.
+From June 15 to 17, newcomers and established acts from the worlds of indie, mellow pop, alternative and folk will be performing at the Maifeld Derby.
 Even local Mannheimers often prefer crawling into a tent at night instead of going home.
-Rightly so, because the Maifeld Derby has become one of the top festivals in the whole of Germany.
-The easy-going atmosphere is legendary – as are this year’s top acts Editors, Eels, Nils Frahm and The Kills.
+Rightly so, because the Maifeld Derby has become one of the top festivals in Germany.

 As the nights get longer again, we once again welcome Enjoy Jazz: an international festival dedicated to exploring the world of jazz and beyond.
 Since its foundation, it has matured into one of the world’s most prestigious jazz festivals.
 Festival director Rainer Kern tirelessly works to book acts who are actively exploring and pushing the boundaries of the genre.
 The result is perhaps the most multifaceted concert series in the region.

 And every time you think you have seen and heard everything with Ornette Coleman, Herbie Hancock, Brad Mehldau and all the other Enjoy Jazz regulars, you find yourself being surprised by newcomers and discoveries alike.
-The festival runs this year from 2 October to 17 November.
+This year, the festival runs from 2 October to 14 November 2020.

-The International Film Festival Mannheim-Heidelberg has been providing surprises for 66 years now.
+The International Film Festival Mannheim-Heidelberg has been providing surprises for almost seven decades.
 The world’s seventh oldest film festival is a magnet for cineastes and attracts around 60,000 visitors to Mannheim each year.
 Major careers have been launched here, including those of Jim Jarmusch and Wim Wenders.

-From 15 to 25 November 2018, fifty world art house premieres will be shown again this year.
-As for all other festivals, the rule here is to get tickets in good time – demand can quickly outstrip supply in the celebrated festival city of Mannheim.
+From 12 to 22 November 2020, dozens of art house world premieres will be shown again this year.
+As for all other festivals, the rule here is to get tickets early.
+Demand can quickly outstrip supply in the celebrated festival city of Mannheim.